-•WHO: The CARP envisions a cooperative effort including the City, local universities, residents, and local research and data collections organizations (e.g. Center for Coastal Studies, Coastal Bend Bays and Estuaries Program and others to be determined).

-•WHERE: Three major stormwater drainage channels should be the focus for this monitoring effort: Louisiana Parkway, Brawner Parkway, and Carmel Parkway.
-Real-time rain gauges should be installed at residences centrally located along these drainage channels.

-•GOAL: To develop a long term time series of rainfall information at Cole and Ropes Parks.
-Data should be made available for use by researchers to correlate rainfall levels with stormwater pipe flow and Enterococcus levels to determine the effect of varying amounts of rainfall with bacteria development in the bay.
-There are, however, many factors that affect bacteria development and growth.

-•WHEN: Planning and implementation on a smaller sub-basin within the CARP drainage basin to begin in Tier 1, continuing through the life of the I-Plan.

-•HOW: Methods of data collection could include Doppler radar data analysis, conventional rain gauges, and weather stations.
-Specific implementation proposals should be developed by entities such as those listed in "WHO" section above or other as appropriate.

-•COSTS / SOURCE OF FUNDS: Will vary depending on data collection methods, funding sources, and responsible parties.
+- •WHO: The CARP envisions a cooperative effort including the City, local universities, residents, and local research and data collections organizations (e.g. Center for Coastal Studies, Coastal Bend Bays and Estuaries Program and others to be determined). - •WHERE: Three major stormwater drainage channels should be the focus for this monitoring effort: Louisiana Parkway, Brawner Parkway, and Carmel Parkway.
+Real-time rain gauges should be installed at residences centrally located along these drainage channels. - •GOAL: To develop a long term time series of rainfall information at Cole and Ropes Parks.
+Data should be made available for use by researchers to correlate rainfall levels with stormwater pipe flow and Enterococcus levels, to determine the effect of varying amounts of rainfall with bacteria development in the bay.
+Stormwater flow methodology will be decided prior to project development.
+There are, however, many factors that affect bacteria development and growth. - •WHEN: Planning and implementation on a smaller sub-basin within the CARP drainage basin to begin in Tier 1, continuing through the life of the I-Plan. - •HOW: Methods of data collection could include Doppler radar data analysis, conventional rain gauges, and weather stations.
+Specific implementation proposals should be developed by entities such as those listed in "WHO" section above or other as appropriate. - •COSTS/SOURCE OF FUNDS: Will vary depending on data collection methods, funding sources, and responsible parties. - RESPONSIBLE ORGANIZATION(S): None required

-Table 13.
+Table 12.
 MM 2.2.
 Collecting Rainfall Data Near Cole and Ropes Parks.
 Implementation timeline schedule.

 Actions Tier 1 Tier 2 Tier 3

-Planning and implementation in smaller pilot project area x
+Planning and implementation in smaller pilot project area х

 Data Management and Maintenance x x x